 This two-tiered approach to planning is the second major difference between the traditional project planning and the proposed Kanban planning.
 When the notion of time plays only on the initiatives level and does not affect the day-to-day tasks, we are free to apply the principles and practices of Kanban, which gives us a significant productivity boost, often reaching 200-300%.

 This doesn’t mean that we do not care about time on the task level.
-On the contrary – we need to measure strictly a metric called Cycle Time.
+On the contrary – we need to measure Cycle Time.
 This data point shows us how much time each task took to go all the way to Done.
 When we apply the principles of Kanban we ensure that our cycle times are the shortest possible, which in turn speeds up the entire project.

 If we track the cycle times of all tasks on the board and maintain them stable enough, we open up the gate for a whole new universe in the project management space.
 Let’s see what this bold statement is all about in the next section.